orbitalquark/textadept/doc/manual/2_Installation.md

 `/path/to/textadept_VERSION/textadept` from the terminal.
 You can also create a symlink to the executable in your `PATH` (e.g. `/usr/bin`) or make a GNOME, KDE, XFCE, etc. button or menu launcher.

+If you downloaded the set of language-specific modules, unpack it where you unpacked the Textadept archive.
+The modules will be contained in `/path/to/textadept_VERSION/modules/`.

 ##### Problems